-A Striking Success in Community Self-Policing
+Watch a Community Police Itself

 “This is one of the most crime-ridden areas in the country—one of the most murderous areas in the country,” says Malik Shabazz, a minister in Detroit, in Andrew James’s short documentary.
 “Friday, Saturday, Sunday, we want to patrol this whole area and make sure that there’s no arson, no rape, no carjacking, no drug dealers—none of that.
 We can do this.”

 Shabazz features prominently in Community Patrol, an immersive piece of observational filmmaking that depicts community policing in action.
-The riveting film, premiering on The Atlantic today, follows Shabazz and his church-run organization, Detroit 300, as they knock on doors to peacefully confront the perpetrators of a drug operation that has set up shop next to the church.
+The riveting film, premiering on The Atlantic today, follows Shabazz as he rallies his neighbors to knock on doors and peacefully confront the perpetrators of a drug operation that has set up shop next to Shabazz’s church.
 Rather than report the offenders to the authorities, Shabazz and his cohort attempt to dissuade them from dealing in the first place.

 “This is truly an act of brotherly love,” Shabazz says in the film.
 “If we really didn’t have that love for our brothers, we wouldn’t be here trying to talk to you.
 That’s our last resort—to see another brother go to jail, or another brother die.
 All we want to see is us pulling out of what we’ve been programmed to believe is the only thing we’ve got left.”

-According to James, Detroit 300 was formed in response to growing crime in the city and has helped solve a number of cases, including the apprehension of a serial rapist.
+According to James, Shabazz is involved with a local community organizing effort, Detroit 300, which was formed in response to growing crime in the city and has helped solve a number of cases, including the apprehension of a serial rapist.
 The filmmaker describes Malik as an empathetic figure who “commands attention and respect.
 I was immediately drawn to his authoritative and principled nature, thoughtful and compassionate leadership, and deep commitment to the black community.”

 Part of what makes Community Patrol so powerful is its ability to situate the audience directly inside the action as it unfolds.
 That cinema verité approach is undergirded by the time James spent with Shabazz establishing a trusting relationship.
 “As a filmmaker,” James told me, “I gravitate toward the idea of capturing these circumstances observationally so that audiences can be immersed, feel the intimacy of the story, and share in a cinematic experience.
 No one wants to be preached to,” he said, “but if you can capture a story authentically and frame it in the language of cinema, your work will have the ability to affect people in a deeper way.